Publish Date: 23-11-2024

 Emission Test Certificate (If Applicable)

 In Colorado, certain counties require an emission test to register a car.
 If your car is located in one of these areas, you’ll need to pass an emissions inspection before you can register it.
-They will provide you with an emission test certificate after the inspection, which is a document you must bring with you to the motor vehicle office.
+They will provide you with an emission test certificate after the inspection, which is a required document at the motor vehicle office (DMV).
 This certificate is key paperwork and without it, you won’t be able to complete the registration if your car is in an emission testing area.

 Here’s a list of counties that require you to do an emission testing of both gas and diesel-powered vehicles in Colorado: